 He was 81 when he shot Testament in Montréal in 2022.
 Released in 2023, like many of his films, it also reflects the reality of the age we live in and while it is primarily a comedy-drama, it is also well within his comfort zone as yet another sly comment on the day and an eye-opening social satire.
 Shot in French, with some English and English subtitles, the cast is made of what can be surely described as his regular company of players.

 But no matter what two official languages he works in, Arcand’s approach to filmmaking is straightforward, understated, and laconic.
 In this, he resembles the Spanish master, Luis Buñuel, another cool, witty minimalist who swam through powerful currents.

 Also see: Denys Arcand’s filmography

-This biography of Denys Arcand is Copyright © 2014 and may not be reproduced without prior written consent.
+This biography of Denys Arcand was originally published in 2014 and updated in October 2023.
+It is Copyright © 2023 by Northernstars™ and may not be reproduced without prior written permission.
 For more information about copyright, click here.